NeshHari/XMonad/README.md

 ![IMAGE](./images/xmonad.png)

 ## An Informal Intro...
 Are you tired of using the same old window manager?
 Want to elevate your computing experience to the next level?
 Look no further than XMonad - the dynamic, tiling window manager written in the powerful Haskell programming language.
 But don't let the fact that it's written in Haskell scare you away.
 Despite its intimidating reputation, XMonad is incredibly user-friendly and customizable to fit your specific needs.
-And the effort you put into learning it will be well worth it.

-Through blood, sweat, and tears (yes, literally), I present to you a comprehensive guide to ease your transition to using XMonad as your daily driver.
-From aesthetics to advanced workflow, everything required to get an aesthetic and advanced user-specific workflow is broken into smaller, consumable chunks below.
+And trust me, the effort you put into learning it will be well worth it.
+Through blood, sweat, and tears (yes, literally), I present a comprehensive guide (i.e., Starter Kit) to ease your transition to using XMonad as your daily driver.
+From aesthetics to advanced workflow, I've got you covered with easy-to-digest information and tips.
 So what are you waiting for?
 Let's revolutionize the way you work and play with XMonad.

 ## What's Covered (docs-wise)
 | Feature                                                           | Status    |